1Kill2Steal/yew-site/README.md

 bulk rename your files.
 If not then, I'm sure there's other utilities to get that job done.

-The site is fully responsive and the gallery (once set up) has a similar structure to the way Pinterest images are displayed (just a lot more simple).
+The site is fully responsive and the gallery has a similar structure to the way Pinterest images are displayed (just a lot more simple).

+Additional info:

+**Artist credits**

+There's a python script (under `/py-utils/`) for calling the API of a site called [SauceNAO](https://saucenao.com/) which is used to look up image sources on the internet.
+It's used to configure the `/hutao/json/artist_credits.json` file which serves as a way to find the Artists information.

+> [!IMPORTANT]
+> If you're an artist of any of the artworks on this site and you don't want
+> them listed in it then by all means list it as an issue or contact me via any
+> of my social medias (discord at: `1Kill2Steal#5316` for example).

 ### Setting up